Lesson 2: Converting Decimals

 REAL-WORLD MATH EXTENSIONS

 - Ask students if they can think of professions that involve math.
 Discuss with students what an actuary is.
-Actuaries use statistics in their job to calculate risks for many different industries, and they look at data in terms of fractions, decimals, and percents.
-If you ever take an exam to become an actuary, you’ll see that the test is full of fractions, decimals, and percents.
-Actuaries also use ratios and proportions in predicting likelihood of events.
-For example, by analyzing past experience, an insurance company believes that 1 in every 20 drivers will have an accident in a given year.
-If they insure 10,000 drivers this year, the insurance company can put aside money to pay for 500 accidents.
-The proportion is 1/20 = 500/10,000.
+Actuaries use statistics in their job to calculate risks for many different industries, and they look at data in terms of fractions, decimals, and percentages.
+Actuaries also use ratios and proportions in predicting the likelihood of events.
+For example, by analyzing past experience, an insurance company determines that 1 in every 20 drivers will have an accident in a given year.
+If they insure 10,000 drivers this year, the insurance company can plan ahead and put aside money to pay for 500 accidents (based on the proportion 1/20 = 500/10,000).

-- The Series of Unfortunate Events books contain types of events actuaries may estimate the likelihood of occurring.
+- The Series of Unfortunate Events books contain types of events for which actuaries may estimate the likelihood of occurring.
 For example, they may find that 1/3 of all skiers have accidents.
 Or that 40% of all skydivers injure their feet.
 Or 0.20 of all residents in a Kansas town have experienced tornado damage.
-Can you think of other events actuaries may analyze?
+Can you think of other events actuaries might analyze?